Alamao4523/CERBERUS-AGI/README.md

 > 4.  🛡️ Can detect and solve Dopamine Watchdog Timeouts + perform userspace reboots to apply
 > 5.  🛡️ Many other curated Defense Mechanisms like Auto-Refresh App Registrations without any interruption to avoid entlitlements issues etc.

-# 🧠 SuperCharged with Core System Features
+# 🧠 SuperCharged with Core System Features:

 🤖 AI/SCRIPT Based Driven Automation